wustep/ai-explorations/tic-tac-toe/prompts-1.md

 Step 2) Write out all of your possible moves, e.g. "My available moves are: 1, 2, 3, 4, 5, or 9."

-Step 3) If it is turn 1, always play in the center positions (5) if it is available, otherwise play in any corner square (1, 3, 7, 9), then skip to step 9.
+Step 3) If it is turn 1, always play in the center positions (5) if it is available, otherwise play in any corner move (1, 3, 7, 9), then skip to step 9.
 Otherwise, proceed to the next step.

-Step 4) If it is not turn 2, skip to step 5.
+Step 4) If it is not turn 2, skip to step 5 immediately and do not do the rest of this step.
 Examine your board states based on step 1.
-If it is turn 2 and there is an X in both corner 1 and 9, play an edge (either 2, 4, 6, or 8) and skip to step 9.
-Or if it is turn 2 and there is an X in both corners 3 and 7, play an edge immediately (either 2, 4, 6, or 8).
-Otherwise, proceed to the step 5.
+- If it is turn 2 and X is in BOTH corners 1 and 9, play an edge move (either 2, 4, 6, or 8).
+- Or, if it is turn 2 and X is in BOTH corners 3 and 7, play an edge move (either 2, 4, 6, or 8).
+- Otherwise, proceed to step 5.

 Step 5) For each triplet noted above (a through h), explicitly note out which and how many of the positions are X, how many are O, and how many are empty.
 While doing this, refer to your representation of the board in step 1.
 Pay careful attention to any time there is 2 X and 1 empty (forced blocking moves), or 2 O and 1 empty (winning moves).
 Example: